Caspar John: Later career

 In retirement, John took several civilian positions including chairman of the Housing Corporation from 1964 to 1968 and membership of the Security Commission from 1964 to 1973.
 He was also a member of the Plowden Committee on primary education, a member of the Templer Committee on rationalisation of air power, chairman of the Star and Garter Home for disabled servicemen, chairman of the Back Pain Association and chairman of the tri-service Milocarian Club.
 He was briefly picked by the Industrial Society to be the public figurehead for the "I'm Backing Britain" campaign in 1968.
 He suffered from vascular disease and had both legs amputated in 1978.
 He lived with his wife in Mousehole in Cornwall and died of pneumonia at Hayle in Cornwall on 11 July 1984.

 Family

 In 1944 he married Mary Vanderpump: they had two daughters and one son.

+Through his father, Gwen John was John's aunt, his half-sisters were Amaryllis Fleming, Gwyneth Johnstone and Vivien John, and Tristan de Vere Cole, John's only living half-brother, is a retired television director.
+Johnstone and Vivien were also artists in their own right.